What Are Verb Phrases?

 I really wanted

 The phrase is the direct object of the verb 'want,' therefore, it is acting like a noun.

-- participial phrases: They can function as an adjective and begins with a participle.
+- Participial phrases can function as an adjective and begin with a participle.

 We have to fix the

-The phrase modifies the noun 'window,' so it is functioning like an adjective.
+The phrase modifies the noun 'window,' so it is functioning as an adjective.
 'Have to fix' is the verb phrase.

-- gerund phrases: They can function as a noun and can be subjects or objects.
+- Gerund phrases can function as a noun and can be subjects or objects.

 The phrase acts as the subject in this sentence.
 'Sound' is the only verb in this sentence.